Mister-Fil/cordova-plugin-android-licensing/README.md

 ```

 # Usage
-The plugin is available on the `window.plugins.licensing` object.
+The plugin is available on the `window['plugins'].licensing` object.

 ## Check
 Allow to check asynchronically the licensing via the google play servers.